Career Development & Employability Manager

 - Thinking creatively to promote events (pre, post and during the event) on social media platforms and via email, phone calls, posters etc

-- Dealing with all administration for events – uploading the event onto the CRM system, promoting it, maintaining attendance lists, sending joining instructions etc
+- Managing all administration for events – uploading the event onto the CRM system, promoting it, maintaining attendance lists, sending joining instructions etc

-- Thinking creatively to assist the team create a positive, vibrant and proactive presence on social media- assist in the creation of regular campaigns
+- Thinking creatively to create a positive, vibrant and proactive presence on social media- creating regular campaigns and showing impact on same.

 Reports, Handouts, Publications and Administration:

 - Providing administrative support for a busy team and taking minutes at various committee meetings for Student Services and the Registrar.

 - Chasing and collecting data for the annual First Destination Survey ensuring a strong (above 80% response rate).
 Producing the report in an attractive format for both internal and external view.

 - Monitoring closing date deadlines and advertising these to students – producing a high quality closing date document for dissemination to students.

 - Producing the weekly vacancy newsletter, analysing trends and acting on these to continuously improve the offering.

 - Maintaining the notice boards and ensuring they are up to date.

 - Assisting with the design, implementation and analysis of surveys conducted by the team